carlosvillanua/traefik-argocd-demo/docs/observability/loki.md

 ### Loki

-You can also use Grafana to view the logs.
+You can use Grafana to view the logs.